ashwini-kr-sharma/chipatac2020/00_Intro.md

 > NOTE: You don't need to download any data, all of the data has been pre-downloaded and saved in `/vol/volume/HCT116/fastqdata`.
 You will directly access these data during the practical training session.

 ### ChIPseq - H3K4me1
-We will download the fastq files (2 isogenic replicates and 1 control) containing sequence reads (single end) from a H3K4me1 ChIPseq experiment done on the HCT116 cell-line from the ENCODE database.
+We have downloaded the fastq files (2 isogenic replicates and 1 control) containing sequence reads (single end) from a H3K4me1 ChIPseq experiment done on the HCT116 cell-line from the ENCODE database.

 ```bash
 wget https://www.encodeproject.org/files/ENCFF000VCI/@@download/ENCFF000VCI.fastq.gz \